sherzodcode/diary-API/readme.txt

 date: 02.05.2023

 Time is 9:12, i just fixed little bugh in Diary-client project, And changed this project's name.
 Now it's diary-API.
 It's 11:53, i'm in station right now.
 Probably index design of Diary project is done.
-Now make routers remains.
+Now making  routers are remains.
 /////////